dtcenter/MET/docs/Users_Guide/config_options.rst

     observation point falls within the polygon defined is done in x/y grid space.

   * The NetCDF output of the gen_vx_mask tool.
+Please see :numref:`masking` for more details.

   * Any gridded data file that MET can read may be used to define a verification masking region.
 Users must specify a description of the field to be used from the input file and, optionally, may specify a threshold to be applied to that field.
 Once this threshold is applied, any grid point where the resulting field is 0, the mask is turned off.
 Any grid point where it is non-zero, the mask is turned on.
     For example, "sample.grib {name = \"TMP\"; level = \"Z2\";} >273"

 * The "sid" entry is an array of strings which define groups of observation station ID's over which to compute statistics.
 Each entry